Gutelvam/DSNanodegree-P02/README.md

 	    -nltk(>=3.5)

-        -joblib (>= 0.11)

         -SQLAlchemy(>= 1.3.20)

         -scikit-learn (>=0.23.1)

-        -pickle(>=3.2.2)

         -pandas(>=1.0.3)

 ***User installation***

-If you already have a working installation of  Anaconda, the easiest way to install all others packages like Flask, Joblib and nltk by using pip:
+If you already have a working installation of  Anaconda, the easiest way to install all others packages like Flask and nltk by using pip:
  >!pip install packagename